Balady citron: Rescue and selections

 When the Chazon Ish reached the Holy Land, he made his own selection according to his satisfaction.
 To Yakov Halperin, founder of Zichron Meir in Bnei Brak, he gave plantings of the variety called Halperin-Chazon Ish; and to Rabbi Michel Yehuda Lefkowitz, the variety called Lefkowitz-Chazon Ish.

 Rabbi Abraham Isaac Kook promoted the intraspecific graft from the Greek citron onto Balady citron rootstock, and granted his Hechsher for this, believing that it was a practical solution to grow beautiful etrogs that were also kosher.
-However, he still acknowledged the halachic promotion of those etrogs cultivated at different Arabic villages, that were never as nice but were praised for not being grafted.
+However, he still acknowledged the halachic promotion of those etrogs cultivated at different Arabic villages, which were never as nice but were praised for not being grafted.

 Balady citron varieties are still grown and sold today in diaspora as well as in Israel, and are favored by the followers of the Brisker Rov and the Chazon Ish.

-Local cultivars are also used in Israeli cuisine for jams, juice and alcoholic drinks.
+Local cultivars are also used in Israeli cuisine for jams, juice, and alcoholic drinks.